square/Aardvark/README.md

 Want to customize how bug reports are filed?
 Pass your own object conforming to the [ARKBugReporter](Sources/Aardvark/Bug%20Reporting/ARKBugReporter.h) protocol and the desired subclass of `UIGestureRecognizer` to `[Aardvark addBugReporter:triggeringGestureRecognizerClass:]`.
 You can further customize how bug reports will be triggered by modifying the returned gesture recognizer.

 Want to change how logs are formatted?
-Set your own `logFormatter` on the [ARKEmailBugReporter](Sources/AardvarkMailUI/ARKEmailBugReporter.h) returned from `[Aardvark addDefaultBugReportingGestureWithEmailBugReporterWithRecipient:]`.

-Want different log files for different features?
-Create an [ARKLogStore](Sources/CoreAardvark/Logging/ARKLogStore.h) for each feature you want to have its own log file and add them to the default log distributor with `[[ARKLogDistributor defaultDistributor] addLogObserver:featureLogStore]`.
-Set the `logFilterBlock` on your [ARKLogStore](Sources/CoreAardvark/Logging/ARKLogStore.h) to make sure only the logs you want are observed by the [ARKLogStore](Sources/CoreAardvark/Logging/ARKLogStore.h).
-Use `ARKLogWithType`’s `userInfo` dictionary to specify to which feature a log pertains.
-See [SampleViewController](AardvarkSample/AardvarkSample/SampleViewController.swift)’s `tapGestureLogStore` for an example.

-Want to send your logs to third party services?
-One log can be easily distributed to multiple services by adding objects conforming to [ARKLogObserver](Sources/CoreAardvark/Logging/ARKLogObserver.h) to the default [ARKLogDistributor](Sources/CoreAardvark/Logging/ARKLogDistributor.h) via `addLogObserver:`.
-[SampleCrashlyticsLogObserver](AardvarkSample/AardvarkSample/SampleCrashlyticsLogObserver.h) is an example of an [ARKLogObserver](Sources/CoreAardvark/Logging/ARKLogObserver.h) that sends event logs to Crashlytics.
+Or use different log files for different features?
+Or send your logs to third party services?
+Check out the [logging documentation](Documentation/Logging.md).

 Want to log with Aardvark but don’t want to use Aardvark’s bug reporting tool?
 Change the dependency to be on `Aardvark` and skip step #2 in the Getting Started guide.